bhauman/lein-figwheel/sidecar/README.md

 Remember that you won't see the REPL prompt until the repl connects to your running application.

+Sweet!
+No you have all the functionality of figwheel and you can add any other components that your system needs.

-Let's stop the system and build another one.
+Let's stop this system in preparation for building another one.

 ```
 (swap! system component/stop)